theGeeBee/NextCloudOnFreeBSD/README.md

 1. Clone repository or download release to your machine and extract
 2. `cd` to folder as root
-3. Run `pre_install.sh` as root to create a boot environment before installing, then reboot (or restart jail) before moving on
+3. Run `pre_install.sh` as root to create a boot environment and config file before installing, then reboot before moving on
 5. Open `install.conf` with your favourite editor
 6. Change the values of variables as required to suite your environment
-   - note: if you wish to use a hostname instead of an IP address, uncomment line 184 of `install.sh`
-7. Save the file/s
+7. Save the file
 9. Run `install.sh` as root
 10. Please be patient while the script runs
 11. Done

 **Installs the following:**

+* Nextcloud 27
 * Apache 2.4
 * MariaDB 10.6
 * PHP 8.2
+* APCu
+* Redis
 * ClamAV
-* Nextcloud 27

 ------------

 ## Configuration

-* HTTP/2
+* HTTP/2 over TLS
-* SSL Enabled, TLS1.3 only
+* TLS1.3 only
 * HSTS Enabled
 * PHP with APCu enabled
 * Redis installed and enabled

-### NextCloud Apps Installed/Activated
+### NextCloud Apps Installed/Activated by default in config

 * Antivirus for Files
 * Calendar